Norfolk Honey - questions and answers

 of honey and bees for sale - if that is what you want to do.

-After some research in to CCD and seeing how bee keeping is done I am in serious
+Q. After some research in to CCD and seeing how bee keeping is done

-consideration of becoming a bee keeper, I feel that I would be ideal as I live
+I am in serious consideration of becoming a bee keeper, I feel that I would

 on a large farm surrounded by acres of agricultural land, although we grow